The Silk Roads

 Driving Question: How have the trade routes known as the Silk Roads expanded and contracted over time?

-Despite the name, the Silk Roads carried much more than just silk, and it consisted of much more than roads.
-Intricate networks of trade and many different merchants traveling over land and sea moved goods across Afro Eurasia.
-But they carried more than just material goods.
-They also brought technologies, cultures, and religions to new places.
+Despite the name, the Silk Roads carried much more than silk, and they consisted of much more than roads.
+Intricate networks of trade and many different merchants traveling over land and sea moved goods across Afro-Eurasia.
+But they also carried more than just material goods.
+The Silk Roads brought technologies, cultures, and religions to new places.

-- Analyze how the collapse and recovery of empires affected the spread of belief systems and the expansion of trade networks like the Silk Road.
+- Analyze how the collapse and recovery of empires affected the spread of belief systems and the expansion of trade networks like the Silk Roads.

 - Use the historical thinking practice of continuity and change over time to evaluate historical events and processes.